moby/moby/docs/sources/reference/run.rst

 ::

-   -privileged=false: Give extended privileges to this container -lxc-conf=[]: Add custom lxc options -lxc-conf="lxc.cgroup.cpuset.cpus = 0,1"
+   --privileged=false: Give extended privileges to this container --lxc-conf=[]: Add custom lxc options --lxc-conf="lxc.cgroup.cpuset.cpus = 0,1"

 By default, Docker containers are "unprivileged" and cannot, for example, run a Docker daemon inside a Docker container.
 This is